 All of our cells require energy.
 In order to get energy, our cells take in oxygen and produce carbon dioxide as a waste product.

-Carboxytherapy works by tricking the body.
-By injecting a small amount of carbon dioxide gas into the target area, oxygen-laden red blood cells will then rush to the area to pick up the new ‘waste’ carbon dioxide.
-The body will then naturally eliminate this carbon dioxide via the lungs over time.
-By increasing the amount of oxygen, the cells will become more active and thus speed up any healing or new cell production required to rejuvenate the area.
+A small amount of carbon dioxide gas in injected into the target area.
+This tricks the blood cells into treating the carbon dioxide as a waste product.
+Oxygen rich blood cells rush into the area to remove the carbon dioxide via the lung, and in doing so this increases the oxygen in the area.
+By increasing the amount of oxygen, the cells will become more active and thus: speed up any healing, accelerate new cell production and rejuvenates the area.

 Treatments are generally performed on the face, neck, arms, abdomen and legs.
 Carboxytherapy is applied using a variable number of little punctures with a thin needle attached to a tube which delivers small amounts of carbon dioxide under the surface of the skin.